 The ad came across to me as an utter denial of history’s value.
 The thing I faced in one form or another since I was child.

 The argument that history lacks any real value.
 A dead subject about past events.
 Useless.
 Why teach it?
 Why learn it?
 Why pay attention at all?

 Even in my youth, people sneered at my affection for history as anything other than a dabbler’s hobby.
 “Those who cannot remember the past are condemned to repeat it.”
 A useless adage, people argued.
 History is never the same twice, in the same way that identical twins are not really identical.
 Therefore, history has nothing to teach us.

 Today, the counter is that, “History doesn’t repeat itself, but it often rhymes.”
 Implying there are still lessons to be learned from it.
 Trends to be gleaned that can help us make decisions about our futures.

 But I encounter push back on that notion too in today’s rapid-fire world.
 That was then; this is now.
 Everything is different now.
 Nothing to see from history.
 Move along.

 I work for some very smart people.
 Many of them are highly educated.
 Many are avid readers.
-Not one of them gives any value to studying history.
+I don’t know if any of them give any value to studying history.

 One of my very smart co-workers looked over at me one day, after I had relayed some historical tidbit.
 I recall it being a fairly obvious bit of history.
 She knew nothing of it.
 She told me she thought it was “cute” that I knew anything about history.
 Still the subject only for dabbling, as a hobby, in her eyes.
 Of no value outside of that.
 Relegated to a pat on the head.
 Nothing to see here.
 Move along.